eneskemalergin/Data_Science_with_Python/README.md

 __1. Basic Tools:__

-Whenever you go the statistical tools such as R and Python and data query language SQL or similar will be required.
-And as you see in the title of the repository I will be mainly working on **Python** for main language, and **PostgreSQl** or **MongoDB** for the data query language.
+Whenever you go, for the data science, statistical tools such as R and Python and data query language SQL or similar will be required.
+And as you see in the title of the repository I will be mainly working on **Python** for main scripting language, and **PostgreSQl** or **MongoDB** for the data query language.

 __2. Basic Statistics:__